 Aunt Opal took me inside.
 She bought me a little Christmas ornament.
 It was a green stuffed cat.
 The cat laid with its head up and it tail hanging slightly curved.
 I still have that ornament, Every Christmas when I see it on the tree I think about Aunt Opal and Grandma Lawry.

 When we went into Grandma Lawry's room I didn't care about my dying grandmother.
 I was captivated by the Rudolph special that was playing on the small television in the corner of the room.
 The only good spot to see television was from Grandma's bed.
 So I immediately began to crawl into it.
 Daddy jumped to stop me, but Grandma objected.
-She wanted me up me up there with her.
+She wanted me up there with her.

 That is all I remember about my Grandma.
 My parents thought I was too young to go to her funeral.
 Even though I only have a few tidbits of information about her, I love her.
 I know she loved me too.